-In 2019, IRC Global Executive Search Partners teamed up with Robinson College of Business at Georgia State University to conduct a study on the drivers, applications and challenges of digital transformation among global businesses ranging in size from under 250 to over 10,000 employees.
-The survey leveraged IRC’s extensive global network, with 40% of respondents being C-level leaders, 21% executive level, and 14% being company shareholders or board members.
+In 2019, Kestria (formerly IRC Global Executive Search Partners) teamed up with Robinson College of Business at Georgia State University to conduct a study on the drivers, applications and challenges of digital transformation among global businesses ranging in size from under 250 to over 10,000 employees.
+The survey leveraged Kestria’s extensive global network, with 40% of respondents being C-level leaders, 21% executive level, and 14% being company shareholders or board members.
 Overall, 80% of the respondents said the organizations they represented were under pressure to adopt digital technologies to conduct business, and 34% noted that they had already completely restructured their businesses around digital tools.

-Given the accelerated adoption of digital tools for business continuity amid the global upheaval in 2020, few remain unconvinced about the importance of digital transformation today, as demonstrated clearly in the virtual roundtable discussions hosted by IRC summarized herein.
+Given the accelerated adoption of digital tools for business continuity amid the global upheaval in 2020, few remain unconvinced about the importance of digital transformation today, as demonstrated clearly in the virtual roundtable discussions hosted by Kestria summarized herein.

 The survey demonstrated that prior to 2020, C-level leaders who had little appreciation for what digital transformation could do for their organizations represented one of the biggest obstacles to digitalization, with 31% of respondents indicating that their top brass lacked the “hard” and “soft” skills to facilitate the adoption of digital strategies.
 The survey also indicated that when C-level leaders had little appreciation or understanding for how digital transformation could benefit the organization, the same deficiency was perceived of leaders just below C-level, along with a perceived failure to understand the return on investment associated with implementing the strategy.